Dogū with palms pressed together: Description

 The dogū with palms pressed together measures 19.8 cm in height, 14.2 cm in width, and 15.2 cm in depth.
 A female figure with small breasts and exposed genitalia, she sits with her knees raised, her arms resting on her legs, her (six-fingered) hands clasped together, as if in prayer.
 Her mouth, nose, eyes, and eyebrows – or those of a mask she may be wearing – are formed from appliqué strips of clay.
 She has a double incised necklace and no ears, while the top of her head tapers as if she is wearing a hat or has her hair up, complete with a hole as for a proto-kanzashi.
 From surviving pigment on the face and body, it is thought the entire figurine was once painted red.
-Traces of bitumen on the cracked left leg indicate an historic repair, suggesting the object was highly valued by its Jōmon-period owner and in use for some time.
+Traces of bitumen on the cracked left leg indicate a historic repair, suggesting the object was highly valued by its Jōmon-period owner and in use for some time.

 Many cruciform dogū with outstretched arms have been found in northeast Tōhoku, dating from the early- to mid-Jōmon period.
 In the first half of the late Jōmon period, faces become more three-dimensional, with greater attention paid to the legs.
 In the second half, there is greater individualisation and variation of poses, including swollen bellies to indicate pregnancy.
 Based on such stylistic criteria, as well on that of associated ceramic finds, the dogū has been dated to the second half of the late Jōmon period or around 1500 BC.

 Designation and exhibition

-In 1996 an assemblage of some 666 late Jōmon artefacts excavated from the Kazahari I Site were designated an Important Cultural Property.
+In 1996, an assemblage of some 666 late Jōmon artefacts excavated from the Kazahari I Site were designated an Important Cultural Property.
 In 2009, from among these objects, the dogū with palms pressed together was designated a National Treasure.

 Housed at the Korekawa Jōmon Kan, Hachinohe City has licensed the brand of "clay figurine with clasped hands" to many local businesses.
 Exhibitions in which the figurine has featured include The Power of Dogu, at the British Museum in 2009, Dogū, a Cosmos, at the Miho Museum in 2012, and Jomon: 10,000 Years of Prehistoric Art in Japan, at Tokyo National Museum in 2018.